ramicoder/HeritageProject/README.md

 * The **Core Logic** is located in: **`HeritageController.java`**

 ## ⚖️ Academic Integrity
 AI tools were used transparently to assist with refining code readability, debugging specific errors, and clarifying logic explanations.
-All core
+All core algorithms, structural decisions, and implementation logic were designed and written by the project authors.